tomexiskandar/bintang/README.rst

 We are going to provide some functions that may be needed most when working with Bintang objects.

-.. _from_sql:
+.. _create_linked_table:

 Bintang.create_linked_table(name, conn, sql_str=None, params=None)
 ------------------------------------------------------------------

 Store sql connection and sql table/statement.
-It'll read the data from the sql database later only when needed.
+It'll read the data directly from the sql database later only when needed.
-This will not use much memory as read_sql_ function.
+This function will not create in memory table therefore adding/delete column or records are not allowed.
+This table is suitable for extracting data from a DB and dump it to a flat file like csv.
+Use read_sql_ function if data manipulation is required.

 This function requires pyodbc or psycopg (postgresql specific) connection, therefore you must install the required package.
 Below is an example to install the package from a terminal.